robmasocco/AOS-TAG/ideas.md

 - Load and unload scripts, that handle *insmod*, *rmmod* and possibly compilation accordingly.
 - Usermode header file and source file with stubs.
 Remember to set *errno* to zero before any call!
 - Hide debug audits with preprocessor directives.
+- Documentation.
+Also: words first and pseudocode last.
 - Remember that we removed the wake-up loop.
 Check if that is necessary if there's any trouble with wake-ups.

 # EXTRAS